MS-Platform-Dev/bank2table/README.md

 Convert text from PDF bank statements into data.
 **Note:** Only text-based PDFs, not graphic document images (e.g. scanned).

-(c) 2024.
+©2024.
 This project is licensed under the terms of the MIT License.

 ## Description
 Electronic bank statements, for example when downloaded from a bank's online banking site, are usually provided as text-based PDF files.